trevrobb/Exercise-02c-Explosions-and-Enemy/README.md

     bullet.position = global_position + Vector2(0, -40).rotated(d)
     Effects.add_child(bullet)
   ```
   - Then Attach a `body_entered(body)` Signal to the Area2D node.
-The resultinc callback (in Enemy.gd) should be as follows:
+The resulting callback (in Enemy.gd) should be as follows:
   ```
   func _on_Area2D_body_entered(body):
 	if body.name == "Player":